Photo Gallery Update: Sackville Lakes Park.

 Setting: Lake, granite outcrops, wooded trails.

-Un-marked trails, part of the Blue Mountain-Birch Cove Lakes Wilderness Area.
+Un-marked trails, part of the #Blue Mountain-Birch Cove Lakes Wilderness Area.

-Top-notch wilderness experience minutes from downtown.
+Authentic wilderness experience minutes from downtown.

 As soon as you enter the main trailhead you will wonder if you’re trespassing or going the wrong way, as is the case with a lot of great hiking spots in Nova Scotia.
 Look for the bright yellow “Wilderness Area” signs that are posted on trees as an indication you are on a trail.
 Once you’re acclimated, it’s not too difficult to figure out where the trail is.